eclipse-vertx/vert.x/new/core_manual_js.md

       p.start();

     }).listen(8080, 'localhost');

+The `websocket` instance also has method `writeBinaryFrame` for writing binary data.
+This has the same effect as calling `writeBuffer`.

+Another method `writeTextFrame` also exists for writing text data.
+This is equivalent to calling

+    websocket.writeBuffer(new vertx.Buffer('some-string'));

+### Rejecting WebSockets

-Sometimes you may only want to accept WebSockets which connect at a specific path, to check the path, you can query the `path` property of the websocket.
+Sometimes you may only want to accept WebSockets which connect at a specific path.

+To check the path, you can query the `path` property of the websocket.
 You can then call the `reject` function to reject the websocket.

     var server = new vertx.HttpServer();